What is Alaska Corporation Foreign Qualification

 address within the state of Alaska or to provide a distinct level of privacy.

-PCF provides Registered Agent services in Alaska as well as any other state.
+We provide Registered Agent services in Alaska as well as all other states and the District of Columbia.

 |

-4. File Registration Documents with the Alaska Secretary of State
+3. File Registration Documents with the Alaska Division of Corporations

 |

-In order to Qualify as a Foreign Corporation in Alaska you must file Registration Documents with the Alaska Secretary of State.
+In order to Qualify as a Foreign Corporation in Alaska you must file Registration Documents with the Alaska Division of Corporations.

 If the Registration Documents do not conform exactly to state of Alaska requirements they will be rejected.

-You may subsequently amend the Registration Documents for your Alaska Foreign Corporation but you will have to pay a fee to
+you may amend the registration documents for your Alaska Foreign Corporation but you will have to pay a fee to

 the state of Alaska in order to make the changes official.